Coastal Corporation: 1990s: acquisitions, and steady growth

 Although Coastal concentrated on boosting its natural gas operations, the company continued to implement its growth strategy in other divisions.
 In Coastal's electric power business, the company increased its interest in a cogeneration plant in Midland, Michigan, from 10.9 to 20.4 percent in 1998.
 In 1999 Coastal announced plans to build a power plant in Colorado and indicated that it had reached an agreement with the Public Service Company of Colorado regarding the purchase of power.
 Coastal also participated in numerous international projects.
 In early 1999 Coastal purchased a 24.5 percent stake in a hydroelectric plant in Panama and also began operations at its Nicaragua plant.
 The company acquired a 66.7 percent interest in a power plant in Bangladesh and continued work on two projects in Pakistan, which were scheduled to be operational in 1999.
 Coastal hoped to have its Guatemala coal-fired power plant, which began construction in 1997, operational by early 2000.
 In September 1999 Coastal announced that, with GENER S.A., a South American electricity company, it had purchased 50 percent of the Itabo Generation Company from the Dominican Republic.
 Itabo owned six thermal plants near the country's capital.

 Coastal's refinery facilities expanded operations in the late 1990s as well.
 In July 1998 the company signed a five-year deal with PMI Comercio Internacional, S.A. de C.V., a marketing subsidiary of Mexico's national oil company, Petroleos Mexicanos, in which PMI agreed to supply crude for Coastal's refinery in Aruba.
 Coastal began expanding the Aruba refinery in September.
 In 1997 Coastal entered into discussions with Venezuela's national oil company, Petróleos de Venezuela S.A.
 (PDVSA), regarding a venture involving Coastal's Corpus Christi refinery facilities.
 Coastal's refinery in Eagle Point, New Jersey, was busy in 1998 as well.
 In June Coastal finalized an agreement concerning the supply of crude with Norway's state oil company, Statoil Group.

 In other 1998 developments, Coastal sold or closed nearly 100 retail stores, including 64 Coastal Mart stores in the Midwest, to adhere to the company's decision to dispense with nonessential businesses.
 The stores continued to operate under the Coastal brand name.
 Coastal joined Chevron Corporation and Mobil Oil Corp. in a $200 million deal to purchase crude oil from Iraq.
-The agreement was part of the United Nation's oil-for-food deal, in which the proceeds of the sales would be used to purchase food and medicine for Iraqi citizens who had suffered significantly from economic sanctions in place against Saddam Hussein since 1991.
+The agreement was part of the United Nations' oil-for-food deal, in which the proceeds of the sales would be used to purchase food and medicine for Iraqi citizens who had suffered significantly from economic sanctions in place against Saddam Hussein since 1991.
 Coastal also expanded its chemical operations with a newly established ammonia plant in Oyster Creek, Texas.
 In its coal division Coastal progressed with plans to transform the business from a processing and marketing company to one that mined, processed, and marketed its own coal.